Green Thumb Tips-May

 More on Planting and Caring for Annuals and Vegetables

-Any plants, like annuals, vegetable plants and roses, which you choose from inside our greenhouses should be “hardened off” before planting outdoors.
+Annuals, vegetable plants and roses, selected from inside our greenhouses should be “hardened off” before planting outdoors.
 This is done by exposing the plants to the hot sun and drying winds gradually until the plants are fully acclimated.

 Container Gardens